Soneso/as-soroban-sdk/README.md

 ## Publishing events

-This SDK makes it easy to publish events from a contract.
+This AssemblyScript Soroban SDK makes it easy to publish events from a contract.
 This can also be very useful for testing.

 ```typescript
 context.publishSimpleEvent("STATUS", val.fromU32(1));